Don't waste money on these 75 Things You Really Don't Need.

 13 Cheap, Natural Ways to Rid Your Home of Pests

-Pests in the home are the stuff of horror films: a house overtaken by creepy-crawlies.
 Fleas, spiders, termites, flies, centipedes, ants, bedbugs, cockroaches ... these tenacious intruders won't give up, so we humans have to fight for our living spaces.
-Many people don't want to expose their households to toxins or shell out lots of cash to de-bug their living spaces, and many homes don't require a professional exterminator to keep pests at bay.
+In the quest to keep their homes clean and bug-free, many people don't want to expose their households to toxins or shell out lots of cash to debug.
+Fortunately, many homes don't require a professional exterminator to keep pests at bay.
 There are plenty of cheap, natural ways to control these invaders.

 For cheap, natural roach bait, use borax (or boric acid) or a mixture of equal parts baking powder and sugar.
 The bugs carry the bait back to the colony, poisoning the lair.
 Sprinkle it along floorboards in rooms where roaches appear.
 (Note: Keep borax out of reach of kids and animals, and consider the baking powder/sugar mix in households with kids or pets.)